schmedly9/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-This project was to demonstrate the sizablity feature of this site Media querys are the key to sizing sites for phones, tablets, large screens.
+This project was to demonstrate Bootstrap and the sizablity features of this site.

+Media querys are the key to sizing sites for phones, tablets, large screens.